Samuelms46/Bean-disease-classifier-FlaskAPI/README.md

-# 🌱 Bean Disease Classifier Flask API
+# 🌱 Bean Leaf Disease Classifier Flask API

 ## Overview

-The Bean Disease Classifier is an AI-powered web application that uses deep learning models to classify bean leaf diseases.
+The Bean Leaf Disease Classifier is an AI-powered web application that uses deep learning models to classify bean leaf diseases.
 The application can identify three conditions: **Angular Leaf Spot**, **Bean Rust**, and **Healthy** leaves.
 It provides both a modern web interface and HTTP API endpoints for image classification using multiple pre-trained models.

 ## 🚀 Features